 One of my favorite Vintage Market Days antique vendors displayed some fabulous creative decor ideas, all of which could be easily replicated at home.

-Transferware Soap Dish
+Using Transferware as a Vintage Fall Soap Dish

 How about using a small transferware plate with a bar of soap wrapped with a velvet ribbon?
 This is a super cute idea for displaying in a kitchen or bathroom during the Vermont fall foliage season right into the holidays.

-Feathers and Succulents
+Decorating with Feathers and Succulents for Fall

 Feathers are back, and so are succulents!
 Fill a vintage trinket like green glass, an old door knob, or a silver bowl with feathers or succulents.
 Display them on a bookshelf, dresser, cabinet, or coffee table this fall foliage season.